foundersandcoders/git-workflow-workshop-for-two/README.md

 Programmer 2 [reviews the pull request](https://help.github.com/articles/about-pull-request-reviews/)

-1. Step through the each commit (in this case one)
+1. Step through each commit (in this case one)

 2. Check the "Files changed" tab for a line-by-line breakdown.